jiapodou/war-game/README.md

 ## Introduction

-This is the submission of the Aspen Capital's Software Engineer challenge by Peiyu (Steve) Hu.
+This is the submission of WarGame coding challenge by Peiyu (Steve) Hu.

 ### High Level